A life shaped by leadership, responsibility and the courage to pause.

 Why strengths became my anchor

-Strengthscope® gave leaders a language for their energy, patterns, and blind spots.
+Strengthscope® give leaders a language for their energy, patterns, and blind spots.

 What I know now